The-Ossuary/bookish-waffle/README.md

 - **True Digital Ownership:** All items and lore exist as NFTs and metadata on-chain and IPFS.
 - **Artist-Owned Economy:** $OSIEN tokenomics reward artists and participants.

-This repository contains everything you need to launch, extend, or integrate The Ossuary, or to acquire and continue its development as a complete intellectual property package.
+This repository contains everything you need to launch, extend, or integrate The Ossuary, or to acquire and continue its development as a complete IP package.

 ---